What is Applied Behavior Analysis?

 Behavior-only observable and measurable behaviors are targeted.

-Generalization-Skills or behaviors that are taught will transfer to other people, settings or materials other than those they were specifically taught with.
+Generalization-Skills or behaviors that are taught will transfer to other people, settings or materials other than those they were specifically taught with

-What is VB?
+What is Verbal Behavior?

 How can an ABA/VB program help my child?

-An ABA/VB program that is developed to address a child's individual communication and behavioral needs can dramatically improve the quality of life and outcomes of a child with a disability.
+An ABA/VB program that is developed to address a child's individual communication, social and behavioral needs can dramatically improve the quality of life and outcomes of a child with a disability.
 The United States Surgeon General (1999) concluded, "Thirty years of research demonstrated the efficacy of applied behavioral methods in reducing inappropriate behavior and in increasing communication, learning and appropriate social behavior."